Codecademy/docs/content/git/concepts/clone/clone.md

   - "learn-the-command-line"
 ---

+In Git, _cloning_  means copying an existing remote repository to your current directory.

-So far the commands we've looked at have been performed only on a local branch, that is, a branch that exists on your computer.
+Some of the basic Git commands have been performed only on a local branch, that is, a branch that exists on your computer.
 Here's a command that will help you interact with a remote branch &mdash; a branch on a server that can be accessed through the internet.

-In Git, _cloning_  means copying an existing remote repository to your current directory.

 ## Syntax